vegos/amnvolt_v3_firmware/V2_vs_V3S_vs_RTL-SDR_V3/README.md

 - On RTL-SDR v3 the receving was done with SDR# and direct sampling mode.
 The Mini ATS V2 and V3S were feed via headphones output to a Steinberg UR22C.
   WSJT-X was used to decode FT8 signals.
   The bandwidth was 3200Hz on RTL-SDR v3, 3000Hz on MiniATS V2 & V3S.
 - On both MiniATS I had the screen off/AGC 0.
-Volume around to ~40, gain on the soundcard tuned to match the same input (about 45-50 dB on WSJT-X).
+Volume around to ~ 40-45, gain on the soundcard tuned to match the same input (about 45 dB on WSJT-X) for every receiver.
-- Raw log files are place [**here**](./logs/).
+- Raw log files are placed [**here**](./logs/).